Ahmad-Jaber0/Product/README.md

-# This is a simple task.
-I created a small part of a database for products, including functionality to add, update, or delete a product.
-I used Django and applied the concept of serializers.
-I didn't focus much on the frontend and used AJAX to interact with the API.
+# Project Overview

+This project involves creating a basic product database with functionality to add, update, and delete products.
+Built with Django, it leverages serializers for efficient data handling.
+While the focus was on backend development, AJAX was used for API interaction, with minimal emphasis on the frontend.